dcmwijaya/IBMAETER/README.md

 localhost/phpmyadmin/
 ```
 3.Create a database called "warehouse_db" on local.<br>
-4.Open the "warehouse_db" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.
+4.Open the "warehouse_db" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.<br>
+5.If the database is not working properly, you can import the triggers provided by the application creator in the IBMAETER/public/sql/trigger directory.<br>
+6.Then open the XAMP file (php.ini) -> remove semicolon (;) in front of extension=intl -> save.

 <br>